 The Holosun 507K X2 features the same 2 MOA dot + 32 MOA ring just like the Holosun 507C X2.
 It's big enough for shooters to pick up and especially for sub compact pistols with 1911 style grip angle.

-32 MOA is big enough to acquire even if the center dot is completely off center, the shooter can still see the ring as a reference to readjust.
+32 MOA is definitely big enough to acquire even if the center dot is completely off center.
+The shooter can still see part of the ring as a reference to re-adjust to center the optic.

 If you still can't find the dot, we got couple unobvious tips you can check out to help you find the dot on pistol easier.